 Available in various sizes and shapes, these beds are very attractive.
 These beds are quite comfortable for bunnies.
 The flat ones are lightweight, easy to wash and dry, and long-lasting too.

 If you are looking for rabbit bedding within a budget, towels, rugs, and anti-pill fleece blankets are good alternatives.
 Choose only 100% cotton towels only for safety and health.
 They are easy to arrange, wash, and replace at a low cost.

 Wooden Doll Beds

 If you already have a doll bed in the house, put it to use without spending more.
-You can implement DIY carpentry to make one or even purchase online.
+You can implement DIY carpentry to make one or even purchase one online.

-Whatever be your choice, there are plenty of designs to choose from.
+Whatever your choice, there are plenty of designs to choose from.
 Spread some soft fabric on the wooden surface for extra comfort and warmth.

 If your bunny is a non-chewy animal and does not pee on the bed, the wicker basket is the prettiest bedding solution in the living room.
 Apart from a plush look, this bed is made of all-natural materials.
 Don’t forget to place a soft towel on the basket floor to make a comfy bed.

 Looking to make a DIY rabbit bed?
 Tie a hammock by sewing a piece of cloth into a hammock.
 You can fix it under a wooden table.
 If you are looking for a similar item online, there are innumerable models made of colorful soft fabrics with attachments.

 For rabbits that love to sleep on the floor and hate jumping on a bed, simply place some pee pads on the carpet.
-These cheap materials protect your carpet and upholstery from foul odor urine absorption.
+These cheap materials protect your carpet and upholstery from foul odor and urine absorption.

 There are several factors to consider when choosing rabbit bedding.
-We have an in-depth guide on what you need to know before buying a rabbit bed or hideaways in our FAQs articles.
+We have an in-depth guide on what you need to know before buying a rabbit bed or hideaway in our FAQ articles.